microsoft/AirSim/docs/settings.md

 This adds fluctuations on horizontal line.
 * `HorzDistortionContrib`: This determines blend ratio of noise pixel with image pixel, 0 means no noise and 1 means only noise.
 * `HorzDistortionStrength`: This determines how large is the distortion.

+### Additional Camera Settings
+This allows to configure cameras in addition to the [standard ones](image_apis.md#available-cameras).
+This is only implemented in the multirotor drone at the moment.
+The X, Y and Z fields specify the location of the new camera in the body frame, where X points forward, Y points to the right, and Z points downwards, and the values are given in SI units (meters).
+Yaw, Pitch, and Roll specify the orientation of the camera, where Yaw denotes rotation around the Z axis, Pitch rotation around the Y axis and Roll rotation around the X axis.

+This particular example adds a camera that is mounted on the right side of the drone, pointed to the right.